arab-meet/3.URDF_Simulation_Workshop/sw2urdf/export_solid_as_urdf.md

 The export process will create a folder containing the URDF file, meshes, and any launch files.
 -----------------------------------------------------------------------------------------------

-this is our Robot

-Got it!
-Here’s a clear list of the sensors on your robot:

-- **2D Lidar (A2 RPLIDAR)**: Provides 360-degree distance measurements to create a 2D map of the robot’s surroundings, essential for obstacle detection and mapping.
-- **Camera (RealSense D435)**: Captures depth and color images for advanced perception tasks, including object recognition and spatial understanding.
-- **IMU (MPU 6050)**: Measures acceleration and angular velocity to provide orientation and movement data, crucial for stabilization and navigation.
-- **Ultrasonic Sensor (HC-SR04)**: Uses sound waves to measure distance to nearby objects, useful for collision avoidance and distance sensing.
-- **GPS (NEO-6)**: Provides location data by connecting to global satellite networks, enabling accurate position tracking and navigation.

----

 When you open this package after exporting it from SolidWorks, you'll be greeted by a collection of essential files and directories that form the backbone of your robotic project.
 Here's what you’ll find: